 At each point, the results can guide our care and clinical decision making regarding the patient’s prosthesis.
 The results also guide future care for the same patient, or even other patients with a similar presentation.

 We understand that measuring these OMs takes time and dedication from both the patient and our clinical team.
 But we know that at many other prosthetic providers, when OMs are not used, the lack of thoughtful assessment can result in discomfort and reduced functionality for the patient.
 These, in turn, can lead to less prosthetic wear time, and possibly even the patient abandoning their prosthesis.

 Surveys show that, on average, our patients wear their prosthesis at least eight hours per day — enough for a full work day and often more.
 We know that one of the reasons for that is our out-of-the-box thinking when it comes to learning about our patients, their goals and what they are capable of during every step of their process.

 In our efforts to support industry development for the upper limb loss community, we have and continue to collaborate with the U.S. Food and Drug Administration to research and examine the measures created by our team and evaluate the findings generated through our data collection efforts.

 We have a more in-depth page on our site where you can learn about our outcome measure tools.
-Are you ready to learn more about Arm Dynamics, either as someone with a limb difference or as a therapist or other healthcare professional?
+Are you ready to learn more about what our clinical teams can offer, either as someone with a limb difference or as a therapist or other healthcare professional?
 Please contact us.
 If you have experience either with Arm Dynamics’ OMs, or you have familiarity with the OMs of other prosthetic care centers, and would like to comment on either, we’d love to hear your feedback or thoughts in the comment section below.
 Thanks for learning more about outcome measures with us!